qinguorui2001/tp/docs/DeveloperGuide.md

       2. Some invalid formats of `add` command you can try are `add`, `add m/cs2100 n/Steve Jobs` and `add n/Steve Jobs`. <br/>
       Expected: No person is added.
 Error details shown in the status message due to invalid command format.

 <div style="page-break-after: always;"></div>

-### Deleting a person

-1. Deleting a person while ***all*** persons are being shown.

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.

-   2. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.

-   3. Test case: `delete 0`<br>
-      Expected: No person is deleted.
-Error details shown in the status message because index has to be a positive integer.

-   4. Test case: `delete x` (where x is larger than the list size) <br>
-      Expected: No person is deleted.
-Error details shown in the status message because the index is invalid.

-2. Deleting a person while only ***some*** persons are being shown.

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
-Select one person and search the name using the find command, e.g. `find n/Alex Yeoh`.

-   2. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.

-   3. Test case: `delete 0`<br>
-      Expected: No person is deleted.
-Error details shown in the status message because index has to be a positive integer.

-   4. Test case: `delete x` (where x is larger than the list size) <br>
-      Expected: No person is deleted.
-Error details shown in the status message because the index is invalid.

-3. Deleting a person ***without*** specifying person's index parameter.

-   1. Other incorrect delete commands to try: `delete` <br>
-      Expected: Error details shown in the status message since the command format is invalid.

-<div style="page-break-after: always;"></div>

 ### Finding a person